-This is actually a simple solution, and makes it possible to set the fertilizer dose to 1ml flat, even for very small aquariums.
-This will enable us to use the 1ml dosing pump, whoopdeedoo!
-For this purpose, the nutrient solution is mixed in a certain ratio with water.
-As an example: A fertilizer/water ratio of 1:1 dilutes the nutrient solution by half.
-This allows you to administer 1ml of the dose, but effectively only 50% of the nutrient content is supplied.
+Couldn’t you just dilute the fertilizer with water and then, by implication, be able to dose larger amounts of liquid?This is actually a simple solution, and makes it possible to set the fertilizer dose to 1 ml flat, even for very small aquariums, which will enable you to use the 1 ml dosing pump, whoopdeedoo!
+For this purpose, the nutrient solution is mixed with water at a certain ratio.
+For example: A fertilizer/water ratio of 1:1 dilutes the nutrient solution by half.
+If you add 1 ml of this mix, your effective nutrient content will only be 50% the amount.